AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 - The Stack type as viewed from the private part or the body of the package is called the full view of the type.
 This is what implementers have access to.

-From the point of view of the client, only the public part is important, and the private part could as well not exist.
+From the point of view of the client (the "with"ing unit), only the public (visible) part is important, and the private part could as well not exist.
 It makes it very easy to read linearly the part of the package that is important for you.